-STEMS.
-Most species have herbaceous stems that usually are reddish tinged with scant secondary growth, mostly cylindrical.
+- STEMS.
+Most species have herbaceous stems which usually are reddish tinged with scant secondary growth, mostly cylindrical.
 Two species of Anredera and known to have stems that can reach several cm in diameter and many m in length.
 Anredera baselloides (Kunth) Baill is reported to reach 2.5 cm in diam at the base of cultivated plants and few meters long; A. tucumanensis (Lillo & Hauman) Sperling, can reach 5 cm or more in diam., and up to 12 m in length.
 In most species, the stems die back, and new stems are produced from a tuberous base.
 Stems of Anredera baselloides (Kunth) Baill. and Basella rubra L. (= B. alba L.) have been reported as having successive cambia that produce isolated strands of vascular tissue.
-Those of Anredera tucumanensis contain axial vascular elements in radial segments (Figure 53B), marked by the presence of wide vascular rays that separate the axial element of the xylem and phloem into discrete radial portions.
+Those of Anredera tucumanensis contain axial vascular elements in radial segments (fig. 1b), marked by the presence of wide vascular rays that separate the axial element of the xylem and phloem into discrete radial portions. - 2.
+EXUDATES.
+Clear and odorless, sometimes mucilaginous. - 3.
+CLIMBING MECHANISMS.
+All climbing species are twiners. - LEAVES.
+Alternate, exstipulate, fleshy (fig. 1a), with entire (except for Tournonia), usually reddish, pinkish, or light green margins, cordiform in many species; petioles more or less elongated without glands. - 5.
+INFLORESCENCE.
+Axillary, short, erect and spicate in Basella, long, erect to pendant racemes (sometimes clustered) in Anredera, and short dichasial cymes in Tournonia. - 6.
+PEDICELS.
+Of variable lengths, flowers sometimes sessile. - 7.
+FLOWERS.
+Actinomorphic, bisexual or unisexual; calyx of 2 distinct sepals; corolla of 5 distinct or basally united petals; stamens 5, the filaments adnate to the base of petals, the anthers opening by longitudinal slits or terminal pores; ovary superior, of 3 united carpels, 1-locular, with solitary basal ovule, the styles 3 or rarely one. - 8.
+FRUIT.
+An utricle, usually fleshy, and covered by a persistent corolla or accrescent calyx; seeds one per fruit.

-Figure 53.
+Figure 1.
 Anredera tucumanensis.
 A. Branch.
 B. Cross section of stem with vascular elements in radial segments.
-Photos by P. Acevedo
+Photos by P. Acevedo.